awesomemotive/wp-simple-pay-lite/readme.txt

 Use with subscriptions or one-time payments, and optionally add a total amount label that updates real-time.

 [View our coupon code template](https://wpsimplepay.com/template/coupon-code-payment-form/?utm_source=wporg&utm_campaign=lite-plugin&utm_medium=link)

-> I've set up payment processing on over a dozen sites and it usually takes forever just to get up and running.
-Using WP Simple Pay I was accepting Stripe payments in no time.
-It’s one of the best decisions I made while launching my new product.

-> Mike Taber, Founder of Bluetick

 === 💳 Accept Apple Pay and Google Pay with Stripe ===